romboai/handbook/README.md

 The Agile Lab handbook is the central repository for how we run the company.

 Please make a merge request to suggest improvements or add clarifications.
 Please use issues to ask questions.
-For further details, please see the [Handbook Usage](https://handbook.agilelab.it/HandbookUsage.html) page.

-The public gitbook site of the handbook is available [here](https://handbook.agilelab.it)
+F

 # History of the handbook